Varun-Goyal/Team-Project---CMPE-272/README.md

-However, due to the experimental nature of the MongoDB service of bluemix, the appliction is subject to crash under circumstances that we can't control.
-For that reason we also have provided the code for the website that we deployed on localhost.
+However, due to the experimental nature of the MongoDB service of bluemix, the appliction is subject to crash under circumstances that we can't control and such behaviour is expected for this release.
+We plan on migrating the database to cloudant in the future to solve this issue.